nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     * `b/` This is for budget
     * `n/` This is for name
     * `e/` This is for e-mail
+    * `-short` This is for the shorthand version(displays just name and budget)
 * `list -property FLAG` This lists only the information present in the TAG for every property.
 The types of TAG are -
     * `a/` This is for address
     * `n/` This is for name
     * `p/` This is for price
-    * `t/` This is for type
+    * `t/` This is for unit type
+    * `-short` This is for the shorthand version(displays address, price and unit type)

 There are 5 different classes, that each inherit from the abstract Command class.
 The commands read information from the PropertyList and ClientList classes respectively, and display using the Ui class, making use of the objects of these classes.
 The Commands which display all the information - i.e. CommandListClients, CommandListProperties, and CommandListEverything read and display using loops inside the overriden execute() method itself.
-The Commands which display selected information - i.e. CommandListClientsWithTags and CommandListPropertiesWithTags use their private methods to display their information.
+The Commands which display selected information - i.e. CommandListClientsWithTags and CommandListPropertiesWithTags use their private methods to display their information, using methods present in Ui.
 The class structure is as follows -
 ![ListClassDiagram](diagrams/ListClassDiagram.png)